 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-It could be a question for an Orthodox version of Jeopardy: What two saints were captured by pirates?
+It could be a question for an Orthodox version of Jeopardy: What two well-known saints were captured by pirates?

-Patrick, born in southwest England, was taken by Irish pirates at the age of sixteen as was sold into slavery in Ireland, toiling for years there in isolated misery.
+Patrick, born in southwest England, was taken by Irish pirates at the age of sixteen and was sold into slavery in Ireland, toiling for years there in isolated misery.
 He managed to escape and to convince some sailors to take him back to England, where he was reunited with his family.

 We might assume that Patrick would want nothing more to do with Ireland or the Irish after years of such humiliating hardship.
 Yet in the year 435, already ordained, he agreed to go back to Ireland and preach the faith.
 He did it so well and so lovingly that besides becoming Ireland's most revered saint, he was given the title "Equal to the Apostles" because he brought a whole country to Christianity.